roryp/weblogic-on-azure/cluster/README.md

    * If a dialog appears saying "Select which server to use", select the cluster one, check the "Always use this server when running this project, and click Finish.
 * Once the application runs, Eclise will try to open it up in a browser.
 The browser will fail with a 404.
 This is normal.
 We delibarately did not deploy the appllication to the admin server.
 * In the azure portal go to 'All resources'.
 Enter `<your suffix>` into the filter box and press enter.
-* Find and click weblogic-cafe-cluster-group-`<your suffix>`.
+* Find and click weblogic-cafe-group-`<your suffix>`.
 *  Under Settings, open Deployments panel.
-   * Scroll down and find deployment whose name starts with `microsoft_javaeeonazure_test.20200123-edburns-02-`, click the deployment.
+   * Scroll down and find deployment whose name starts with something like `microsoft_javaeeonazure_test.20200123-edburns-02-`, click the deployment.
    * Click Outputs
    * Copy appGatewayURL.
 The application will be available at `<appGatewayURL>`/weblogic-cafe.